LibreChou/UnderwaterDetection/README.md

 # UnderwaterDetection
-Tramsformed yolov3 built in pytorch for underwater detecting
+Transformed yolov3 built in pytorch for underwater detecting